dnllvrvz/dnllvrvz.github.io/about.md

 <p>I believe <b>proficiency is mostly contextual</b>.
 Meaning that, <b>given the
 appropriate context (time, motivation, etc),</b> most things can be performed.
-This is not to say I can perform anything, but I do try to be a polymath.</p>
+This is not to say I can perform anything, but I do try to nurture a polymath spirit.</p>

 <h3>From Patterns</h3>